SAS-DHRH/dhcc-toolkit/content/_index.md

 <h2>Join the mailing list</h2>

   If you'd like to be kept in the loop about DHCC activities, <a href="mailto:cdcs@ed.ac.uk">ask to be added to the email list</a>.
-We are holding regular informal conversations in 2024 to explore further developing the toolkit and other next steps.
+We hold regular informal conversations in our community calls to explore further developments in the toolkit and other next steps.

 <h2> Digital Humanities and the Climate Crisis: A Manifesto</h2>